nnhs-se-projects/graduation-ticketing/README.md

 If for some reason you log in on a device as a scanner but then you want to switch to admin (or the other way around), you can go to gradticketadmindev.nnhsse.org/loginPage to log in again.

+## Import Names

+To import names, click the import button then click the choose file button.
+From here, upload the excel spreadsheet.
+The file should be .xlsx.
+The data should now be in the database.

+## Export Names

+To export names, click the export button.
+From here, click the export button to download the excel spreadsheet.

+## Revert Last Import

+To revert the last import, click the revert button.

 ## Parent View

 - In main directory terminal, run